OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsection{OCTolyzer's measurement module}

-OCTolyzer's OCT analysis suite supports retinochoroidal spatial measurements on OCT scans, while the SLO analysis suite supports measurement of vessel complexity, density, calibre and tortuosity of the en face retinal vessels in SLO images \cite{burke2024sloctolyzer}.
+OCTolyzer's OCT analysis suite supports feature extraction of retinochoroidal spatial measurements on OCT scans, and the SLO analysis suite supports feature extraction of en face retinal vessels in SLO images \cite{burke2024sloctolyzer}.